Parata has done a lot of things right, says PM

 The Post Primary Teachers Association (PPTA) said Mr Joyce will need luck in solving the debacle.
 President Robin Duff said the problem needs a lot of work, and needs it very quickly.

-Next story in Political: PM confident of new ministers' performance
+Next story in Politics: PM confident of new ministers' performance

 Copyright © 2013, Radio New Zealand